trollorder/fxpcreatorui/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Configuration
+.env should contain NEXT_PUBLIC_backendUrl = '' with the endpoint being your live FXP BackendUrl

 ## Development
 Used MUI as a quick bootstrapping tool with NEXT.js and TailwindCss